talissoncosta/fillout-ui/DEV_REPORT.md

 - The **inline “+” buttons** are not yet tabbable or screen-reader-friendly.
 - **Drag handle** indicators are missing, so users may not realize the page buttons can be moved.
 - The **three-dot icon is purely visual** and should not be interactive.
-Initially, I wired it as a trigger, but upon revisiting the spec and demo, I corrected it to only display on hover/active states.
+Initially, I wired it as a trigger, but upon revisiting the spec and demo, I corrected it to only display on active state.
 The context menu is now correctly triggered via right-click (`onContextMenu`) on the page button itself, as per the expected behavior.

 ---